 How to Set Up the TKSTAR TK905 (Step-by-Step)

 Setup is the biggest hurdle.
 Plan for 20-30 minutes, and save the SMS command list somewhere accessible.
-You will need it again after a full battery drain or SIM swap.
+You’ll need it again after a full battery drain or SIM swap.

 Step 1: Choose a SIM Card